gerekper/ganjaking/wp-content/plugins/woocommerce-waitlist/readme.txt

 If you’re using the Advanced Notifications extension make sure you disable the backorder setting.

 == Changelog ==

+2023.01.31 - Version 2.3.7
+* Fix: Waitlist mailouts not always sending for variations when setting stock status

 2023.01.10 - Version 2.3.6
 * Fix: Updates for security audit